Tidal triggers and the predictability of solar activity: X-flare of 2026 February 1

 \section{X-flare of 2026 February 1}

-The high solar activities of early 2026 occurred approximately 1.7 years after the two GLE's of 2024 May and June.
+The high solar activities of early 2026 occurred approximately 1.7 years after the two GLE events of 2024 May and June.
 In this section, we will assess the possible connection between these events and the strong tidal forcings resulting from the alignment of Venus, Earth and Jupiter.

-To start with, we display in Figure 5(a) the X8.3-class flare of 2026 February 1 (red full triangle) in the context of the solar events since late 1977 November (8000 days after 1956/01/01).
-We also plot $s^2(t)$, alongside the black, light blue and gold curves from Figures 1, 2 and 3, which had come out as the best fits when the period was fixed beforehand to 629.29\,days.
+To start with, we display in Figure 5(a) the X8.3-class flare of 2026 February 1 (red full triangle) in the context of the solar events since late 1977 November (8000 days after 1955/12/31).
+We also plot $s^2(t)$, alongside the black, light blue and gold cosine curves from Figures 1, 2 and 3, which had come out as the best fits when the period was fixed beforehand to 629.29\,days.
 Obviously, all these curves are very close to each other, and the spiky $s^2(t)$ curve fits nicely into the picture, despite its slight wiggling to the left and right associated with the occurrence of double peaks.
 Overall, we also observe a significant, albeit not perfect, synchronism between the peaks of the four curves and the solar events.

 The focus in panel (b) of Figure 5 is now on the last two years.
 On the left-hand side, we recognize the two GLE events that occurred on 2024 May 11 and 2024 June 8.
 Remarkably, the peak of $s^2(t)$ lies almost exactly between these two closely neighboring events.
-Very close to it lies the black curve, representing the best-fit of the GLE events for the fixed 629.29-day period.
-The other two curves (the light blue and gold ones) are shifted slightly towards earlier times.
+Here, the idea that solar events are not related to the very maximum of the $s^2(t)$ function, but to the neighbouring points of its steepest ascent or descent, comes to mind.
+Very close to $s^2(t)$ lies the much wider black curve, representing the best-fit cosine function of the GLE events for the fixed 629.29-day period.
+The other two cosine curves (the light blue and gold ones) are shifted slightly towards earlier times.
 Turning to the right-hand side of panel (b), we see that the strong X-flare event of 2026 February 1 occurred only 23 days after the peak of $s^2(t)$ located on 2026 January 9.
+While this corresponds nicely to the point of steepest {\it descent} of $s^2(t)$, the preceding GLE event of 2025 October 25 occurred a bit too early to coincide with the point of steepest {\it ascent}.

-The dates of the maxima of the pure cosines are also displayed.
+The dates of the maxima of the pure cosines are also displayed in panel (b).
 Note that the sequence of the maxima of the dark blue and the black curve has interchanged between 2024 and 2026.
 While both have the same dominant period of 629.29 days, $s^2(t)$ has slightly wiggled to the left.

 In panel (c) we show the corresponding green, red and violet single-cosine curves from Figures 1, 2, 3 which were obtained when optimizing both the phases {\it and} the periods.
 Once again, we see a fairly good correlation with the solar events.